 Nielsen, Rasmus Kleis.
 2013.
 Media, Public Opinion, and Politics.
 University of Oxford (Grad)

 Nyhan, Brendan.
 GOVT 30.
 Political Misinformation and Conspiracy Theories.
 Dartmouth University.

-Rangappa, Ashley.
+Rangappa, Asha.
 2019.
 Summer.
 Democracy & Disinformation.
 Yale Jackson Institute for Global Affairs

 Stanley, Jason.
 2020.
 Spring.
 PHIL 177.
 Propaganda, Ideology & Democracy.
 Yale University